-On the other hand, it has been realized by now that fundamental behavior of a polariton laser (in terms of its linewidth and emission frequency) is drastically modified by the ultra short excitation.
-It results in significant line broadenings and energy shifts~\cite{Tempel2010}, which strongly affects the coherence properties.
-As our pulse width is far below the resolution of our detectors of 400 ps and still much shorter than the pulse repetition period of around 12 ns, our excitation scheme can be considered as a compromise between reasonable time resolution and keeping equilibrium conditions in the experiment.
-For excitation beam diameters smaller than the pillar width, we gain high sensitivity of the output to the spatial position of the laser leading to excitement of desired optical modes~\cite{kalevich2014controllable}.
-However, using narrow beams breaks the homogeneity of the pumping scheme.
-Therefore small pumping spots lead to a repulsive potential driving the polaritons away from the center,i.e. out of the ground state, causing condensation at high energies and $k$ vectors \cite{Ferrier2011}.
-To suppress this effect and ensure a homogeneous excitation of the sample, we expanded the beam diameter to $40\mu$m.
-This value is more than six times bigger than the pillar width.
-Moreover, to further improve the homogeneity of the excitation, a closed optical aperture and a lense were used for beamshaping.
-The dispersions were recorded using a 4f Fourier setup~\cite{Lai2007}.
+For excitation beam diameters smaller than the pillar width, we gain high sensitivity of the output to the spatial position of the laser, leading to excitement of the desired optical modes~\cite{kalevich2014controllable}.
+However, using narrow beams breaks the homogeneity of the pumping scheme, where small pumping spots lead to a repulsive potential that drives the polaritons away from the center (i.e. out of the ground state) thereby causing condensation at high energies and $k$ vectors \cite{Ferrier2011}.
+To suppress this effect and ensure a homogeneous excitation of the sample, we expanded the beam diameter to $40$ $\mu$m, a value more than three times larger than our largest pillar width.
+Moreover, to further improve excitation homogeneity, a closed optical aperture and lens were used for beamshaping. \\